 Who has never heard about Adele?
 Even if you are not a fan of her music style you must have heard her world known singles or Adele covers.
 She is the best selling artist and one of the most influential women of our time.
-She is an amazing singer with incredible, deep voice and just an amazing person.
+She is an amazing singer with an incredible, deep voice and just an amazing person.

 Her influence at music today is great.
 And those who earn by making video covers cannot just pass by Adele’s music.

-After release of ‘Hello’ in late 2015 there was a boom of new covers by plenty of musicians.
+After the release of ‘Hello’ in late 2015, there was a boom of new covers by plenty of musicians.
 Some of them just sang the song while the others applied all creativity they had to create something outstanding.
 You can find traditional covers using guitar, piano, violin as well as something new like folk instruments, symphony orchestra or folk instruments orchestra, cello, percussion, drums, bandura – just everything!
 Would you like some reggae style or rock?
 Here you go!

-In this post we gathered Adele covers that prove that her music can be played on every instrument (or even without instrument) beautifully.
+In this post, we gathered Adele covers that prove that her music can be played on every instrument (or even without instrument) beautifully.

 So, sit comfortably and prepare to have goosebumps because of these outstanding sounds.